 This section describes the main features of multiple test suites within Ranorex Studio.
 It lists what can and can’t be done by means of multiple test suites.

-Transfering test suite contents
+Transferring test suite contents

 When you copy or move test suite contents to another test suite, data integrity with respect to variables and data binding will remain intact.
 No data binding is lost.

-- or the complete data environment is copied.
+- the complete data environment is copied.

 If data is bound to parent test cases or parent smart folders which are not copied, data binding will be lost!